graphery/graphery/svg/README.md

 #### Understanding the URL from CDN

-This is the detailed description of CDN URL:
+This is the detailed description about CDN URL:

      https://cdn.graphery.online/svg/0.1.1/module/index.js
     |------|--------------------|---|-----|------|--------|